AdobeDocs/analytics-platform.pt-BR/help/getting-started/cja-upgrade/cja-upgrade-schema-existing.md

 ## Usar seu esquema existente do Adobe Analytics

-A opção para usar seu esquema do Adobe Analytics existente com o Customer Journey Analytics só estará disponível se a implementação do Adobe Analytics estiver configurada com o SDK da Web da Adobe Experience Platform. <!-- correct?
+A opção para usar o esquema existente do Adobe Analytics com o Customer Journey Analytics só estará disponível se a implementação do Adobe Analytics estiver configurada com o Adobe Experience Platform Web SDK. <!-- correct?
 Or can you do this with an AppMeasurement implementation?-->

 | Vantagens | Desvantagens |
 |----------|---------|